 Agnontas Beach is where you come to have the freshest fish on Skopelos.
 The area is named after the Ancient Olympic Games winner Agnontas, as an honor to their athlete who won in 596 BC in Olympia.

 At its picturesque and sheltered bay, you will enjoy freshly caught seafood while admiring one of the best sunsets on the island.
-It has very easy access by road as it is only 8 km far from Skopelos Chora.
+It has very easy access by road as it is only 8 km from Skopelos Chora.

 A fab accommodation to stay in is Agnontas Luxury Villas!